Polling booths open in UK's limbo EU election

 May's spokesman said she was still "focused on delivering the Brexit people voted for".

-"She must announce her resignation after Thursday's European elections," Tom Tugendhat, a senior Tory MP also said.
+"She must announce her resignation after Thursday's European elections," Tom Tugendhat, a senior MP from May's own Conservative party, also said.

-Even if she survives Leadsom's resignation - the 36th minister to leave her cabinet since the Brexit referendum in 2016 - May has pledged to go in the wake of parliament's June vote on the EU exit deal.
+Even if she survives Leadsom's resignation - her 36th minister to quit since the Brexit referendum in 2016 - May has pledged to go shortly after parliament's June vote on the EU exit deal.

-The limbo atmosphere has seen May's Conservative party bleed support to the Brexit Party of Nigel Farage, the British eurosceptic MEP who advocates leaving in October no matter what.
+The political mess has seen the Conservatives bleed support to the Brexit Party of Nigel Farage, an English eurosceptic MEP who advocates leaving in October no matter what.

-Farage will storm to victory with 37 percent of the EP votes, pollster YouGov said on Wednesday, with Labour in second place, and the Conservatives in a distant fifth place on seven percent.
+Farage will storm to victory with 37 percent of the EP votes, pollster YouGov said on Wednesday, with Labour in second place, and the Conservatives in fifth place on seven percent.

 Farage's rallies have seen crowds roar in anger at both "Brussels bureaucrats" and British officials.